New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Home and road insights

-- The Saints are winless ATS (0-1) away from home as 1.5-point favorites or more.
+- The Saints are winless ATS (0-1) on the road as 2-point favorites or more.

 Powered by Data Skrive.